-Key insurance features:
+Key Education Abroad insurance features:

-- The cost of insurance is included in the program fee. - The policy provides benefits often not available in your personal coverage. - The CU Boulder policy is managed by a third party administrator that processes claims for the insurance company. - Once you have been enrolled, you will be sent an email containing your policy number, the website address, and instructions to access and print the policy and your identification card. - The insurance policy and contact information can be accessed on the CU Boulder Education Abroad Health Insurance Policy & Claim Form page.
+- The cost of insurance is included in the program fee. - The policy provides benefits often not available in your personal coverage. - The Education Abroad insurance is managed by a third party administrator that processes claims for the insurance company. - The insurance policy and contact information can be accessed on the CU Boulder Education Abroad Health Insurance Policy & Claim Form page.